springboardmentor787-stack/AIDriven-Archaeological-Site-Mapping/README.md

 * To improve the accuracy and efficiency of detecting hidden archaeological sites.
 * Build an interactive Streamlit interface for easy visualization and user interaction.
 * To create a scalable system that can be extended for future improvements and advanced archaeological analysis.

+## Future Scope
+# 1. Preserving Cultural Heritage
+   * Archaeological sites are fragile and can be damaged by natural erosion, urbanization, or climate change.
+   * Using AI to map and monitor these sites ensures digital preservation before they are lost.
+# 2. Faster & More Accurate Discoveries
+   * Traditionally, surveying sites is time-consuming and labor-intensive.
+   * AI can analyze satellite images, drones, and other data quickly, helping archaeologists spot potential dig sites they might miss     manually.
+# 3. Support for Conservation Policies
+   * Governments and organizations can use AI-generated maps to prioritize site protection, plan urban expansion, or prevent illegal excavations.

+## Author
+PALAK AGRAWAL